dalikkk/cv/README.md

 # CV
-There will be my cv for a work or grigade
+There will be my cv for a work or brigade